|

 Manchester, N.H. participated in a lively discussion.

-As a director at NBC Universal, Carrie Ferman leads both strategic and operational
+As a director at NBC Universal, Carrie Ferman leads strategic and operational

 media.
 Prior to joining NBC Universal, Carrie worked at Time Warner in various